SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_pcm_secondary/readme.md

 - SL_PCM0_CHANNEL: PCM0 channel number (0-channel no 0, 1-channel no 1)
 - Configuration files are generated in **config folder**, if not changed then the code will run on default UC values.

+- SL_PCM0_RESOLUTION: PCM0 resolution can be configured through this macro.
+Valid resolution values are 16, 24 and 32 bit.
+- SL_PCM0_SAMPLING_RATE: I2S0 sampling rate can be configured through this macro.
+Valid sampling rate values are 8, 11.025, 16, 22.05, and 24 kHz.
+- SL_PCM0_CHANNEL: PCM0 channel number (0-channel no 0, 1-channel no 1)

+Configuration files are generated in the **config** folder.
+If not changed, the code will run on default UC values.

-- Configure the following macros in pcm_secondary_example.c file and update/modify following macros if required.
+Configure the following macros in `pcm_secondary_example.c` file and update/modify following macros if required.

 ```C
 #define PCM_SECONDARY_BUFFER_SIZE 1024    ///< Transmit/Receive buffer size